CumulusNetworks/docs/content/nvidia-air/Air-SDK-V2.md

     password=...,
 )
 ```
-However, there is an additional option to skip authentication during initialization of the SDK V2 and later provide credentials for authentication:
+However, there is an additional option to skip authentication during the initialization of the SDK V2 and provide authentication credentials at a later time:
 ```python
 from air_sdk.v2 import AirApi
 api = AirApi(api_url=..., authenticate=False)
 api.client.authenticate(username=..., password=...)
 ```
-This can also be used to switch which client is authenticated.
+This method can also be used to switch which client is authenticated.

-## Interacting with dataclass objects
+## Interact with Dataclass Objects
 SDK V2 introduces dataclasses for representing various objects like simulations, nodes, images, and organizations in Python.
 ```python
 >>> sim